apache/carbondata/docs/dml-of-carbondata.md

     OPTIONS('batch_file_count'='5')
     ```

+  - ##### BATCH_FILE_ORDER:
+    The order type of stage files in per processing, choices: ASC, DESC.
+    The default is ASC.
+    Stage files will order by the last modified time with the specified order type.

+    ```
+    OPTIONS('batch_file_order'='DESC')
+    ```

   Examples:
   ```
   INSERT INTO table1 STAGE

   INSERT INTO table1 STAGE OPTIONS('batch_file_count' = '5')
+  Note: This command use the default file order, will insert the earliest stage files into the table.

+  INSERT INTO table1 STAGE OPTIONS('batch_file_count' = '5', 'batch_file_order'='DESC')
+  Note: This command will insert the latest stage files into the table.
   ```

 ### Load Data Using Static Partition